Latin Eagles

-The Almighty Latin Eagles Nation (ALEN) originated in the area of Halsted and Addison on the Northside of Chicago during the mid-1960s.
+The Almighty Latin Eagles Nation (commonly shortened as Latin Eagles, abbreviated as ALEN) originated in the area of Halsted and Addison on the Northside of Chicago during the mid-1960s.
 Famous for spawning a strong Latino political organization in the late 1960s called the Young Lords, but by the 1970s the Eagles had transformed into a nefarious criminal street gang.

 Identification

 Members of the Latin Eagles Nation identify themselves with the colors grey and black.
 They also use the symbols of an eagle head or an eagle in flight.
 They also use the symbols of the Universal Fork and used to rep the pitchfork associated with the Folk Nation, but no longer after their war with the SGD's and GD's.

 History

 The Latin Eagles formed on the north side of Chicago, Illinois in 1964 as a Puerto Rican club of kids to combat the white greaser gangs who bullied them.
 Eventually the club turned into a street gang.

 The Latin Eagles fought against a greaser gang to take over their first piece of turf at the LeMoyne Elementary School playground by Waveland & Halsted.
 Then the Eagles rumbled and drew blood with the Aristocrats to take over Grace & Wilton, now known as “The Motherland”.

 The Latin Eagles, Latin Kings and Harrison Gents all fought for control of Lakeview High School during this time, which ended with a Latin Eagle murdering a Gent leader in 1966 and the Eagles taking control of the neighborhood.
 In 1968 the Gents took revenge, and with a golf club, beat a Latin Eagle to death named Hipólito Vega who becomes a gang martyr.

 Also in ‘68, two Latin Eagles and Latin American immigrants, "Pops" and Jose "Cha-Cha” Jimenez were inspired by the Black Panthers and the Civil Rights Movement.
 Jimenez was just released from prison and the two Eagle homeboys branched off the gang with a small faction to start a community political group for Puerto Ricans.
 They wanted to fight against "a corrupt system, racism, and segregation" calling themselves the Young Lords Organization.
 Members became involved in local politics and influential.
 The Young Lords expanded to New York City and formed chapters across the country.

 Back in the hood, disputes over Northside turf made the Latin Eagles mortal enemies with the Latin Kings and PR Stones as the Almighty Latin Eagles recruited and moved into Wrigleyville, Uptown, Rogers Park, by Irving Park & Ashland, and established their stronghold at Gill Park on Sheridan & Broadway.